guppyfish123/SOC_Lab/Installation/MISP.md

 <br><br>

 ## <div id="configurations">⚙️ Configurations
-Once `INSTALL.sh` has stop running, the finaly ouput should be the configs that it has setup for MISP including all creds the services it has setup on the host.
-Most of these will not be need besides as defualt creds to MISP to sign in which should be the first thing listed.
+Once `INSTALL.sh` has stop running, the finally output should be the configs that it has setup for MISP including all creds the services it has setup on the host.
+Most of these will not be need besides as default creds to MISP to sign in which should be the first thing listed.
-We should now be able to access MISP by going to `https:\\*Public-IP*` and login with our defualt credentials:
+We should now be able to access MISP by going to `https:\\*Public-IP*` and login with our default credentials:
 ```
 username: admin@admin.test
 password: admin
 ```
-When logging in for the first time, misp we prompt up to change the defualt password to the admin account.
+When logging in for the first time, MISP we prompt up to change the default password to the admin account.
 <br>

-### Make our Organisation
+### Make our organization
-In order for us to make our first organisation, go to Administration > Add Organisation.
+In order for us to make our first organization, go to Administration > Add organization.
-1. Enter ***ORG name*** into Organisation Identifier
+1. Enter ***ORG name*** into organization Identifier
 2. Select ***Generate UUID***
-3. Select ***Submit** once completed at the bottom to make your Organisation
+3. Select ***Submit** once completed at the bottom to make your organization
 <br>

 ### Creating a User